-Many of the properties directly adjacent to the construction works are also located within the historic heritage overlay of the AUP.
-These properties are likely to be more sensitive to vibration, and therefore, specific management procedures will need to be adopted by the Contractor to minimise vibration impacts.
+Many of the properties directly adjacent to the construction works are also located within the Historic Heritage overlay of the AUP.
+These properties are likely to be more sensitive to vibration.
+Specific management procedures have been developed for these receptors within this CNVMP.

-Figure 3 Construction sites (red) and adjacent noise sensitive receptor building types - commercial (yellow), hotels (blue), apartments (pink)
+Figure 3 Adjacent noise sensitive receptor building types - commercial (yellow), hotels (blue), apartments (pink)